How is Zeffy free?

 Nonprofit accounting best practices

-Hopefully, you’re feeling well-equipped with the logistics of nonprofit accounting.
+Hopefully, you’re feeling well-equipped with the logistics of not for profit accounting to explore your financial health.
 Now, we’ll pivot into ways to get the most value from best practices for implementing compliant and proactive approaches within your team.

 Set clear and realistic fundraising goals